 Reporting threats of family & domestic violence

-Services Australia will make a record of any conversation with a person threatening violence and any conversation with the person who is the subject of a threat.
+Services Australia will make a record of any conversation with a person threatening violence.
 The record may be required as evidence in court proceedings.

-The secrecy provisions in the child support legislation allow Services Australia to disclose the threat to the person being threatened and to ask them whether they want Services Australia to report the incident (CSRC Act section 16(3) and CSA Act section 150).
-The disclosure is for the purposes of the child support legislation because Services Australia must disclose the threat in order to talk to the payee about appropriate future assessment and collection activities.
+The secrecy provisions in the child support legislation allow Services Australia to disclose the threat of family and domestic violence to the police.
+(CSRC Act section 16(3) and CSA Act section 150).
+The disclosure for the purposes of the child support legislation is necessary to prevent or lessen a threat to the life, health or welfare of a person to a relevant authority.

 Last reviewed: